-Parameter Default value actual execution plans for 500 Note: Increasing this parameter influences resource consumption and run time.
+Parameter Default value Maximum number of statements to collect actual execution plans for 500 Note: Increasing this parameter influences resource consumption and run time.
+Note.
+Increasing this parameter innuences resource consumption and run time.

 About the Oracle Applications Load Data process parameters